mlswg/mls-architecture/draft-ietf-mls-architecture.md

 representing their earlier state.
 An application can require that a client performing such a reinitialization prove its prior membership with a PSK.

-There are a few costs to this approach.
-If a group uses such PSKs as the sole form of authorization to join the group, there is a risk that leaked PSKs could allow an unauthorized party to join.
-At a practical level, the application will need to ensure that the new members have the required PSK, including any new members that have joined the group since the epoch in which the PSK was issued.
+There are a few practical challenges to this approach.
+For example, the application will need to ensure that the new members have the required PSK, including any new members that have joined the group since the epoch in which the PSK was issued.